AnthonySuper/train_track/README.md

 # :steam_locomotive: TrainTrack :steam_locomotive:

-TrainTrack is a small helper gem to let you track things in your Ruby on Rails projects.
+TrainTrack is a gem that makes it easier to track changes in your rails projects.
 It doesn't make any decisions on how to do that.
 That part is up to you.
 All it does is provide some nice helpers to make that task easier.